 - Mars Student Imaging Project (MSIP) (Educators must apply, but can start anytime.)

 - GRAIL MoonKAM.
 Request pictures of the Moon.
-(Classroom teams register anytime.)
+(May no longer be operating?)

 - National Schools' Observatory.
 (Available only to schools in the UK and Ireland)